 The COVID-19 pandemic has increased widespread concern over environmental impact.
 The global crisis promoted consumers to become more aware of certain things like air quality and locally-sourced ingredients.
 In fact, ‘environmental practices’ ranked 2nd, after trustworthiness, for business improvements generally needed:

 It’s good practice to reassure your customers that you have higher priorities than simply generating a profit.
-Businesses can do this by utilising their resources to create a positive social impact, i.e., supporting NGOs, donating to a social cause, and/or investing in local small businesses.
+Businesses can do this by utilising their resources to create a positive social impact, such as:

 So many consumers are facing financial struggles in the current climate.
 Being flexible financially shows you care more about your customer’s well-being than making a profit.
 It doesn’t necessarily mean having to discount products and services, either.